Milton Springut, Partner

 F: (212) 813-9600

-Milton is the founding partner of Springut Law where he specializes in intellectual property litigation and counseling and is one of the country’s few experts in fashion and luxury goods IP.
-Milton also litigates and prosecutes patents in the scientific disciplines, including electrical and electronic systems, computer hardware and software, and business systems, drawing on his experience at Bell Telephone Laboratories, where he developed computer hardware and software systems.
+Milton is the founding partner of Springut Law where he specializes in intellectual property litigation and counseling.
+Milton litigates and prosecutes patents in the scientific disciplines, including electrical and electronic systems, computer hardware and software, and business systems, drawing on his experience at Bell Telephone Laboratories, where he developed computer hardware and software systems.
+Milton also is one of the country’s few experts in fashion and luxury goods IP.

 Fashion & Luxury Goods Practice